 Measures that are expected to come into force in 2027 include:

-- Zero hours contracts measures for zero hours and low hours contract workers and agency workers, including the duty to offer guaranteed hours contracts, provide reasonable notice of shifts and pay compensation for cancelled, moved or curtailed shifts.
+- Measures for zero hours and low hours contract workers and agency workers, including the duty to offer guaranteed hours contracts, provide reasonable notice of shifts and pay compensation for cancelled, moved or curtailed shifts.

 - Requirement for employers to produce equality action plans, covering the steps they are taking to address their gender pay gap and support employees going through menopause.